volard/dotfiles/readme.md

+# Ansible driven dotfiles management
+- Windows programs set up with `scoop`
+- Linux apt distros packages installed with `nala`
+- Configuration files uses Jinja2 to be flexible

 # SSH keys
+SSH keys secured with `Ansible Valut`

 1. Create Encrypted SSH Keys
-Assuming you have your SSH keys in a directory (e.g., ssh_keys/), you can encrypt the keys using the following command:
+Assuming you have your SSH keys in a directory (e.g., ssh_keys/), you can encrypt the keys like that:

 ```bash
 for key in ssh_keys/*; do